Manuel Iturra: Coaching career

 In 2021, he began his career as coach of UD San Pedro Juvenil A team.
 In 2022, he joined Universidad de Chile youth system, being confirmed for the 2023 season.

+For the 2024 season, he joined the technical staff of Gustavo Álvarez in the first team.

+Personal life

+Iturra married Nadia Vargas, the daughter of the former Chile international goalkeeper Sergio Vargas.
+In addition, he is the brother-in-law of the also former goalkeeper, Emanuel Vargas.